abhishekchopra13/nwoc_algorithms/Algorithms/Last_Men_Standing/README.md

 The input consists of one line.\
 There will be a single integer N, which is the number of criminals.
 ## **Output Format**
-The criminal number that stay alive.
+The criminal number(s) that stay alive.

 ## **Sample Input**
 9